tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 ![user-passwd](onetwoseven-userpasswd.png)

-We come from "127.0.0.1" therefore the application thinks we are him and present us the password.
+We come from "127.0.0.1" therefore the application thinks we are him and presents us the password.
 But before we can use the credentials we need to make sure we are comming from "127.0.0.1" for the "SFTP" service aswell.
 Our present tunnel is just for "port 80" not "port 22".